gongqilin/API/my_application/edit_application.md

     </tr>
     <tr>
         <td>Access Token URL</td>
         <td>This is an auto generated URL that could be used to obtain the Access Token Code.
 This is a read-only field.
-Select the copy button next to this URL to copy this URL to the clip board, as shown below.  <br><br>
+Select the copy button next to this URL to copy it to the clipboard, as shown below.  <br><br>
         ![Copy Access Token URL](../images/CopyAccessTokenURL.png)
         <br><br>Please see Obtain Access Token section for more details.
 Replace '%3CAUTHCODE%3E' with the actual Authorization code before using this URL.  </td>
         <td>No</td>
     </tr>
     <tr>
         <td>Consumer Key</td>
         <td>This is a read-only field, displaying the unique Client Id.
-Select the copy button next to this to copy this URL to the clip board, as shown below.  <br><br>
+Select the copy button next to the key to copy it to the clipboard, as shown below.  <br><br>
         ![Copy Consumer Key](../images/CopyConsumerKey.png)</td>
         <td>Yes</td>
     </tr>